ag143/workshop/Az Fundamentals/notes_mistake.md

 Is the following true?"The cost of Azure services in private preview decreases as the service becomes publicly available."
 - No

-private preview
-- this feature is always free.
-- Private previews are usually the first release of a product and are to help customers try out the service, provide feedback, verify if the service is actually needed, and shape the future of the product.
-- In general, the number of customers invited to private previews is limited, and these customers are expected to spend time with the product to provide feedback.
-- When the service becomes publicly available, it will be in full production mode.
-Fully supported by SLAs, customer support, and run on production workloads.
-Since the service is now running normally, you will be charged for it.

 Which Azure service can be used to collect events from multiple resources into one repository?
 - Azure Event Hub.
-Azure Event Hubs is a big data streaming platform and event capture service.
-It can receive and process millions of events per second.
-By using Azure Event Hubs, you can import events from multiple resources into a centralized repository.
 - *(wrong)* Azure Monitor.

 From ______, you can track company regulatory standards and regulations such as ISO27001.
-- Compliance Manager. allows you to track, assign, and validate regulatory compliance activities for organizations related to Microsoft cloud services.
+- Compliance Manager.

 You can download the regulatory compliance report from the Azure Security Center.
 - Yes.
-A new feature in Azure Security Center, the Regulatory Compliance Dashboard, is now available.
-This compliance dashboard continuously monitors your Azure and hybrid environment against specific compliance requirements.
-It can also provide security assessments and recommendations as needed.
+A new feature in Azure Security Center, the Regulatory Compliance Dashboard, is now available

 Companies can extend their internal network by adding their physical servers to the public cloud
 - **No**

 Inbound data traffic from your on-premises network to Azure is always free when using Azure ExpressRoute connections
 - Yes.
-Azure Express Route is used to transfer data from your on-premises datacenter to Azure Public Cloud.
-When you use Express Route to transfer data from your on-premises datacenter to the Azure public cloud, you are not charged for inbound data transfer.

 On-demand flexibility is one of the benefits of using IaaS on the Azure cloud
 - The advantage of the cloud is that you can quickly and flexibly build, delete, or expand infrastructure such as servers as needed